manuelfdng-insight/ingenious-hr-demo/README.md

 ## API Integration

-The application interacts with the following API endpoints:
+The application interacts with the following Azure-hosted API endpoints:

-- `POST /api/v1/chat`: Submit CVs for analysis
+- `POST /api/v1/chat`: Submit CVs for analysis (Basic authentication required)
-- `GET /api/v1/conversations/{thread_id}`: Retrieve conversation history
 - `PUT /api/v1/messages/{message_id}/feedback`: Submit feedback on analysis quality

-During development, these endpoints are mocked via json-server using the provided db.json file.
+## Security Notes

+- API credentials are stored in the `.env` file which is not committed to version control
+- The application uses HTTP Basic Authentication for API requests
+- Ensure your `.env` file is properly secured and not shared publicly

-## Customization Options
+## Configuration Options

-- Modify the `API_BASE_URL` in app.py to connect to a different server
+- Modify the environment variables in the `.env` file to connect to a different server or use different credentials
 - Extend `extract_text_from_file()` to support additional document formats
 - Adjust the UI layout by modifying the Streamlit component structure

-- Enhance visualization options in the individual analysis tabs
-- Implement robust error handling in the APIClient class for improved reliability
+## Important Notes

+- This application uses a predefined set of evaluation criteria configured in the API
+- The current implementation is designed to work with a specific revision ID in the FastAgent API
+- If you need to make changes to the criteria or use a different revision ID, update the values in your `.env` file